 We operate 12 branches holding \$1.7 billion of deposits in the Lubbock MSA and the surrounding South Plains region as of December 31, 2018.
 The Lubbock MSA is home to more than 315,000 people with major industries in agribusiness - primarily cotton, corn, and grain sorghum - as well as education, trade and transportation, health services and government, among others.
 Lubbock is home to Texas Tech University, a public research university enrolling more than 35,000 students each year, according to the university's website.
-Texas Tech's student enrollment ranks within the top 10 for universities in Texas as of the Spring 2018 semester, and is one of only two campuses in the state to house an undergraduate university, law school, and medical school.
-Lubbock Christian University is also headquartered in Lubbock and Wayland Baptist University and South Plains College maintain campuses here.
+Texas Tech's student enrollment ranks within the top 10 for universities in Texas as of the Spring 2018 semester, and is one of only two campuses in the state to house an undergraduate university and South Plains College maintain campuses here.
 The Lubbock MSA reports unemployment of 2.8% for 2018 according to Forbes, which also listed Lubbock as one of its "Best Places for Business and Careers" during 2018, with a gross metro product of more than \$14.0 billion during 2018.
 Major employers in the Lubbock MSA include Texas Tech University, United Super Market, Covenant Health System, UMC Health System and Lubbock ISD, according to the Lubbock Economic Development Alliance.